 Browsing and comparing options on TrueRateGuide does not impact your credit score.
 We use soft pulls only during pre-qualification.

 Our comparison service is always free for Michigan consumers.
-We earn referral fees from providers — you pay nothing.
+We earn referral fees from providers β you pay nothing.

 Our Michigan data is refreshed every month to reflect current rates, offers, and lender availability in your state.

-In Michigan, the highest-ROI home improvements are typically kitchen remodels (60–80% ROI), bathroom updates (60–67% ROI), and adding energy-efficient windows (65–73% ROI).
-Curb appeal projects also return 75–100% in competitive markets like Detroit.
+In Michigan, the highest-ROI home improvements are typically kitchen remodels (60 to 80% ROI), bathroom updates (60 to 67% ROI), and adding energy-efficient windows (65 to 73% ROI).
+Curb appeal projects also return 75 to 100% in competitive markets like Detroit.